nakabonne/site/content/posts/an-introduction-to-progressive-delivery.md

 - What you can analyze the dynamic deployment by defining static rules is limited

 The continuous delivery area is still a kind of chaos.
-I believe it's big step in the right direction to verbalize what many people have in mind.
+I believe it's a big step in the right direction to verbalize what many people have in mind.
 I hope to write about the elements that make it up such as analyses in the near future.

 ### Links: